 Medium (1 to 3 years)

 We like this strategy best as this will most likely be the time frame in which Rutschman sees his first taste of MLB action.
 Additionally, it’ll give him time to settle in so we should see some of his best minor league hitting in 2022.
+If he’s not called up by then.
 Add that to an MLB debut and your pre-2021 season Adley Rutschman rookie card investment is going to be looking NICE!
-8/10
+9/10

 Long (3 years plus)